How to Use Walkthroughs

 Design Walkthrough Settings

-In the design tab of Walkthrough Settings, you have the option to enable expose or add a progress bar.
-These options are only available for change in Walkthrough Settings because it would make less sense if only one or a few steps had the expose or progress bar enabled, and not the rest.
+In the design tab of Walkthrough Settings, you have the option to enable expose.
+This option is only available for change in Walkthrough Settings because it would make less sense if only one or a few steps had the expose, and not the rest.

 The rest of design is identical to that in Step Settings.
 You can change the position, alter width and height shape, and make adjustments to the custom CSS board.